vistadataproject/nodeVISTA/setupDocker/README.md

 * To access the _Rambler_ and Clinical Services REST: http://localhost:9030

 ### Thick Clients
-* The primary thick client of VISTA is a Windows application called CPRS.
-* To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
-* Virtualbox networking must be set to 'Bridged' so the guest Windows environment extends to and matches the host Macintosh environment
+The primary thick client of VISTA is a Windows application called CPRS.
+To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
+Virtualbox networking must be set to 'Bridged' so the guest Windows environment extends to and matches the host Macintosh environment.
+To download the CPRS client click [here](https://www.osehra.org/content/install-vistarpms-clients)

 From the Macintosh host, get IP address of the docker container:
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999